-There are numerous offices on the ground floor of The Trendy Building offering translation services and I noticed one them was quoting 150 baht a page on their window.
-But I have no idea how long it would take them.
-Personally, I wouldn't risk fannying around with getting translations done on your appointment day unless you have plenty of time to spare.
+There are numerous offices on the ground floor of The Trendy Building offering translation services and I noticed one them was quoting 150 baht a page on their window, but I really have no idea how long it would take them.
+Personally, I wouldn't risk messing around with getting translations done on the day of your passport renewal unless you have plenty of time to spare.

 4) A credit card payment form